djsincla/goto/README.md

 ## iopt-test

 Generates udp datastream to test various positions.
-Assisted me with debugging various azimuth transitions such as 359->001.
+Assisted me with debugging azimuth transitions such as 359->001.